brushtailbot/politebot/README.md

 4. edit your authorize.js, the url on line 70 to your slack app id
 5. `sls deploy -s prod --foxtype your_foxtype_key --token your_slack_token --secret your_slack_oauth-secret`
 6. press the add to slack button for you app.
 Found [here](https://api.slack.com/docs/slack-button)
-7. enjoy
+7. enjoy and play nice

-## logging
+## Logging

-Either in the AWS console or
+Either in the AWS console or via serverless cli:

     sls logs -f toFoxType -s prod